by Maxine

 looking for a teenage runaway girl on behalf of the nun who is in charge of the

 Department, is also searching, unofficially.
-There is a need for
+There is a need for… discretion.
+The

 I open my purse and hand Detective